 - Definitely holds more gear than some, so ideal if you may shed layers or just have extras to carry (keys, sunglasses, etc)

-Ultimate Direction’s Adventure Vesta is built to accommodate everything you need for a long day on the trail.
+Ultimate Direction’s Adventure Vesta is ideal for a long day on the trail.
 It includes enough space and pockets for snacks, hydration, layers, and even a few safety items.

 You get a total of 6 pockets with the Vesta.
 The front stretchy mesh storage can store your phone, some snacks for fuel, and even valuables.
 The total storage for this vest comes to 10.3L.